 You can find the Devil’s Column and all the other unusual places to visit in Milan right on the map below.

-Since you are already looking for places to visit in Milan, you can take a car or a bus and stop by Birrificio Lambrate and enjoy some of the best Italian craft beers in town whenever you feel like taking a break from all the walking.
+Since you are already looking for places to visit in Milan, you should find your way to Birrificio Lambrate.
+Enjoy some of the best Italian craft beers in town whenever you feel like taking a break from all the walking.
 We loved this place so much that we even found their bar in Berlin!